intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 ![](images/cpu-pc-results.jpg)

 ### GPU
-Since you installed the OpenCL\* drivers to use the GPU, you can try running inference on the GPU and compare the difference.
+Since you installed the OpenCL\* drivers to use the GPU, try running inference on the GPU and compare the difference.

 **IT'S BEST TO OPEN A NEW TERMINAL WINDOW SO YOU CAN COMPARE THE RESULTS**